 The funding of software development may take several different shapes and forms, but we’ll take a closer look at two common methods applied to the world of CMS and digital experiences.

 As the name implies, a proprietary CMS is a software that is the legal property of an organization, group, or individual that created it.

-The rights holder to the CMS will usually not release the source code to the public, and often only those who have purchased a special licence key may use it.
+The rights holder to the CMS will usually not release the source code to the public, and often only those who have purchased a special license key may use it.

 So-called freeware may also be included under the proprietary umbrella.
 The product or service is free to use, but the source code remains closed.